rsvim/rfc/1-TUI/3-Layout.md

 ### Window Layout

 Rsvim (and Vim/Neovim) allow user splitting their window vertically and horizontally, and also creating floating window.
+Here are some examples: